Ivan-Corporation/Kamulet_Roguelike/README.md

 <li><strike>Add health and a combat system that uses it.</strike>
 <li>Add healing potions.
 <li><strike>Display a “game over” screen when the player dies.</strike>
-<li>Add the Amulet of Yala to the level and let the player win by reaching it
+<li>Add the Kamulet to the level and let the player win by reaching it
 <li>Add Fields-of-View.
 <li>Add more interesting dungeon designs.
 <li>Add some dungeon themes.